Mintsuu/nus-gdisa-daily-notes/day-6-user-stories.md

 - As a `customer`, I can `make special requests for my booking` so that I `can extend my trip`.
 ```

+### Epics vs Themes vs Stories
+- Epics: Groups of user stories that are needed to form a completed workflow
+- Theme: Groups of user stories that are related e.g. similar in function, involved task done by the same user

+## Workshop Steps:
+1) Primary task --> Translate into user stories
+2) Identify 1 pain point --> List down all necessary user stories for that pain point

+- Doesn't matter how many user stories
+- See how many pain points can be resolved
+- Finish by 5pm
+## Questions
+- Can you do inverted stories?
+"As a _______, I cannot _______ so that ________"
+(Nope, this exercise is used to describe features of the program.
+Limitations will be dealt during other parts of the software development exercise.)